i-sachinkumar/Miwok-Language-App/README.md

 #	Used ListView and ArrayAdapter classes to display scrollable lists of various words and images
 # added some visual polish to make the app look better

-RecyclableView is used to make the app memoory efficient
+RecyclableView is used to make the app memory efficient